 A South Carolina eviction notice is utilized by landlords to initiate tenant eviction.
-This notice adheres to South Carolina state law, outlining the reason for eviction and providing the tenant with the legally mandated duration to address the issue or vacate the premises.
+This notice adheres to state law, outlining the reason for eviction and providing the tenant with the legally mandated duration to address the violation or vacate the premises.
+If the tenant doesn’t fix the issue, the landlord can go to their local Magistrate Court to file for eviction.

 By Type